-Despite the explosive growth of electronic data and unstructured content in recent years, most organizations still take a manual and
+Despite the explosive growth of electronic data and unstructured content in recent years, most organizations still take a manual and ad hoc approach to eDiscovery in response to litigation and regulatory inquiries, according to Forrester Research.

 Just 23% of organizations claim to have an "end-to-end," holistic eDiscovery approach, a recent survey by the Cambridge, Mass.-based research firm reveals.
 Most companies instead rely on a mishmash of technologies -- including native operating system application search capabilities and enterprise search tools -- to "reactively" locate and report relevant content and data for eDiscovery purposes.